 After graduating from college in 1989, I taught in the public school systems of Florida and Atlanta for a couple of years and then enrolled in law school at Florida State University in 1992.
 My law career began in the private sector, and, in 1996, I was hired as law clerk to Judge Philip J. Padovano at the Florida First District Court of Appeal in Tallahassee.
 After Judge Padovano retired, I returned to Northeast Florida, where my family live, in 2015.

 In addition to my law career, I'm also a singer/songwriter and a photographer, as well as a passionate animal advocate.
 I've released several albums of original music and I occasionally still do live gigs.
 In 2015, I self-published a book of photos of the cats I've photographed as a volunteer at local animal shelters.
 Proceeds from the book benefit Best Friends Animal Society.
-I currently live in Northeast Florida with my five-year-old cat Betty, who's scared of everything but who still manages to boss me around.
+I currently live in Northeast Florida with my cat Betty, who's scared of everything but who still manages to boss me around.